blackyboy/RedHat-RH436-exam-prepration/00_system_requirements.md

 * Physcial machine with i5 Processor, 32GB RAM, /root with 40GB space.
 * Instructor machine (Physical Host) installed with Linux mint Qiana 17.
 * KVM installed in Instructor machine, With Bridge.
-* KVM holds 4 VM's which need for me to prepare for RH436.
+* KVM holds 4 VMs which need for me to prepare for RH436.
 * Instructor machine Supply local Yum repo (Centos6.5).
-* 1 VM installed and configured with Ubuntu DNS Server for name resolving.
+* 1 VM installed and configured with Ubuntu DNS Server for name resolving with 192.168.0.200.

 ---------------------------------------------------------